-EBRD loan to EPS small hydro power plants6.
-September 2011. / Uncategorized
+EBRD loan to EPS small hydro power plants, Uncategorized

 The EBRD is considering launching a project to fund the rehabilitation of fifteen of EPS’s existing small hydro power plants, and the construction of up to 8 new small hydro power plants on existing dams constructed and used for water management purposes.
 The project will extend the lifetime of the existing small hydro power plants, and will increase generation from renewable energy through increases in the capacity of the existing plants, and the construction of up to 8 new small hydro power plants.